-The Amorites were the descendants of one of the sons of Canaan (Genesis 10:15–16).
+According to the Bible, the Amorites are the descendants of one of the sons of Canaan (Genesis 10:15–16).
 They were also named Amurra or Amurri.
 This powerful group of people occupied a territory from the border of Egypt to Babylonia during the patriarchal age.
-They were the founders of the First Dynasty of Babylon, of which Hammurabi, the great was the most famous king.
+They were the founders of the First Dynasty of Babylon, of which Hammurabi, was the most famous king.

 The available evidence shows that they infiltrated Mesopotamia, Syria, and Palestine in the early part of the second millennium B.C. and replaced the existing ruling classes in those countries.
 By the time the Hebrews invaded the country, only remnants of the formerly powerful Amorite population could be found (Numbers 21:21).